Galaxy A15 vs Moto G85

-The Samsung Galaxy A15 and Motorola Moto G85 are budget-friendly Android phones targeting cost-conscious buyers.
-The Galaxy A15 emphasizes long software support and Samsung's interface, while the Moto G85 offers faster performance and a higher refresh rate display.
+The Galaxy A15 and Moto G85 are mid-range Android phones targeting budget-conscious buyers.
+The A15 emphasizes Samsung's software ecosystem and longevity, while the G85 offers a larger display and competitive processing power.

 Processor